Skip to main content

 What the Dog Management Bylaw does

-The bylaw implements the Auckland Council Policy on Dogs 2019.
+This bylaw implements the Auckland Council Policy on Dogs 2019.

 The bylaw:

-• provides a review process for owners of dogs classified as menacing due to behaviour.
+• provides a review process for owners of dogs classified as 'menacing' due to behaviour.

 Get a copy of the Dog Management Bylaw